The following info will provide assistance to setup your FLEXlm server.

 the Windows Services panel.

-10. To start, stop, or force the service to reread the license file
+10. At a later time, to start, stop, or force the service to reread the

 Complete information about FLEXlm and more information about LMTOOLS